Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 I recommend doing these enumeration steps in a slightly different order when working manually on these easy CTFs; creators of these want you to solve their challenge and there's often a lesson in what you find, automated tools can sometimes hide these issues (even if they're glaringly obvious).
 I find it helps to follow the following workflow on these:

 1. **look for files** - Search in home directories, followed by any web, configuration and log directories you can access.
 Get that information!
 Maybe there'll be passwords...
 1. **Sloppy workarounds & privilege management issues** - Simple sudo misconfigurations, or special root access workarounds can be a *real* quick win.
-MAybe there are other users on teh box you can become?
+Maybe there are other users on the box you can become?
-1. **Configurtion, process and PATH issues** - Is there any information in running processes?
+1. **Configuration, process and PATH issues** - Is there any information in running processes?
 Sometimes credentials are passed to commands in the clear and these can be seen in process monitoring tools, equally, a tool may run as root, taking input from some file, or the path that you could hijack.
 1. **Are there any advanced file permissions on binaries?** - Setuid and setguid bits on binaries allow them to run as root, if you can influence their execution, you can take over.
 1. **Known Privilege Escalation Bugs** - Are there any vulnerabilities associated with this version of Linux, could you use a public exploit?

-This is just my running order for easier CTF boxes, you can do what you like; if I quickly exhaust this list, I usually go back to G0tM1lk's list process.
+This is just my running order for easier CTF boxes, you can do what you like; if I quickly exhaust this list, I usually go back to [G0tM1lk's post](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/), which has much more exhaustive guidance.

 If you followed the above before getting here, you'll find that point 1 yields some interesting results, namely that in the home directory, we find flag 2 and an interesting file: